Read Together · inkwool · Read Together · inkwool.com

 Ongoing

 Notes that outlast the people who wrote them.
-A community of readers who found a better way.
-A brand that means something before anyone notices it.
+A community that found a better way to share books.
+A brand that means something — built before anyone else thought to.

 What founding readers get